Djadjang Nurdjaman

-Djadjang Nurdjaman (born 30 October 1964), also known as Djanur, is an Indonesian professional football coach and former player.
+Djadjang Nurdjaman (born 30 October 1964), also known as Djanur, is an Indonesian professional football coach and former player who is currently the technical director at Persib Bandung.
 In his playing days, Djanur spent most of his years playing for Persib Bandung.
 One of the club's stars in the 1980s and 90s, Djadjang helped the club win three Perserikatan titles.
 He would also win two more top-flight titles with the club, the 1994–95 Liga Indonesia Premier Division as assistant coach and the 2014 Indonesia Super League as head coach.

 Playing career

 Early years

 At the age of 17, Djadjang joined Persib Bandung's youth structure.
 There, he would work his way into the senior squad and train with the likes of Henry Kiswanto, Encas Tonif, and Max Timisela.
-Djadjang would also feature recurringly in first team matches, playing as an attacking midfielder though he tends to play in the right wing.
+Djadjang would also feature recurringly in first-team matches, playing as an attacking midfielder though he tends to play in the right wing.

 Galatama years

 In 1979, with Persib relegated to the Perserikatan First Division, Djadjang accepted an approach to move to the newly formed Galatama, joining Sari Bumi Raya who were based in Bandung.
-He would stay with the club as they moved their homebase to Yogyakarta.
+He would stay with the club as they moved their home base to Yogyakarta.
 In 1982, Djadjang joined Mercu Buana Medan.
 He would play for the club until it disbanded in 1985.